WhReen/yasg/README.md

-uasrevision branch for the minimum requirement \n initial branch for the before uasrevision branch
+uasrevision branch for the minimum requirement

+initial branch for the before uasrevision branch